>>>III<<< Heide and Mirka Mora

 >>>III<<< Latvian Artisan Workshops

 The inaugural Latvian Artisan Workshops run over two days at Latvian House in Melbourne were a huge success.
+I'm proud to have been a driving force in creating this community event, along with a growing team of Aussie Latvian artisans.
 It was just fabulous to see so many people of such a wide age range come and try Latvian crafts.
-The jewellery workshop was full to the brim!
+The jewellery workshop was full to the brim, and I'm exhausted from hauling half my studio tools to the event, but it was so worth it!

 December 30, 2013